Parallel reconstruction using Q-Ball#

 We will first run peaks_from_model using parallelism with 2 processes.
 If num_processes is None (default option) then this function will find the total number of processors from the operating system and use this number as num_processes.
 Sometimes it makes sense to use only a few of the processes in order to allow resources for other applications.
 However, most of the times using the default option will be sufficient.

-csapeaks_parallel = peaks_from_model(model=csamodel,
+csapeaks_parallel = peaks_from_model(

 data=maskdata,